 There is a pair of bus stops outside the entrance to the service area, which receive a regular service.
-As of 2022, NaPTAN (which is the source of most journey planning services and bus stop announcements), still calls both bus stops "Little Chef".
+Until 2022, NaPTAN (which is the source of most journey planning services and bus stop announcements), still called both bus stops "Little Chef".

 See also: M5 Planning Applications

 Leonard Moor Farm was demolished when the motorway was built, leaving only the adjacent Leonard Moor House.
 In 1978 Farmhouse Inns Ltd wanted to turn this into a restaurant and accommodation.